MicrosoftDocs/visualstudio-docs/docs/debugger/start-a-debugging-session-for-a-store-app-in-visual-studio-vb-csharp-cpp-and-xaml.md

 2. Choose F5.

  Visual Studio builds and starts the app with the debugger attached.
-Execution continues until a breakpoint is reached, you manually suspend execution, an un handled exception occurs, or the app ends.
+Execution continues until a breakpoint is reached, you manually suspend execution, an unhandled exception occurs, or the app ends.

 ##  <a name="BKMK_Choose_the_build_configuration_options"></a> Choose the build configuration options